CZ-NIC/knot/src/utils/kqtest/README.md

 server.

-All the function calls that were replaced by function pointer calls can be viewed at the top of qtest_main.c.
+All the function calls that were replaced by function pointer calls can be viewed at the top of kqtest_main.c.
 These pointers are stored in `net->cbs`.
-The interface for these function pointers is defined in qtest_quic.h Additionally qtest uses the `net->quic.env` which contains free to use fields.
+The interface for these function pointers is defined in kqtest_quic.h Additionally kqtest uses the `net->quic.env` which contains free to use fields.

 To design a new test we simply replace the function pointers to the functions that we want to exhibit altered behaviour.
 As an example lets look at